Prepare for your M&S interview with these example questions

 The values and competencies Marks & Spencer will be assessing you against

-Marks & Spencer advises candidates to think about times when they developed teamworking, problem solving and communication skills, as well as business (commercial) awareness.
+Marks & Spencer has previously advised candidates to think about times when they developed teamwork, problem-solving and communication skills, as well as business (commercial) awareness.
 Expect questions on how you used these skills in your academic life, your extracurricular activities and your work experience/part-time jobs.

 Think about how to use your answers to show that you align with these values.